-O credit (1-3 lec-lab hrs/wk)

-This vocal ensemble offers singers an outlet

-for their talent and a chance to improve,

-Attention is given to voice placement and

-usage, music reading, terminology, and

-major choral literature of all styles and

-periods.
+0 credit (1-3 lec-lab hrs/wk) This vocal ensemble offers singers an outlet for their talent and a chance to improve.
+Attention is given to voice placement and usage, music reading, terminology, and major choral literature of all styles and periods.

-MUP0529 Chamber Orchestra

-0 credit (1-3 lec-lab hrs/wk)

-The chamber orchestra offers musicians an

-outlet for their talents and a means to

-improve their musicianship and instrumental

-techniques and skills.
+MUP0529 Chamber Orchestra 0 credit (1-3 lec-lab hrs/wk) The chamber orchestra offers musicians an outlet for their talents and a means to improve their musicianship and instrumental techniques and skills.

-MUP0537 Barbershop Singing for Women: Four-part Harmony for Women
+MUP0537 Barbershop Singing for

+Women: Four-part Harmony for Women 0 credit

-O credit (2.5 lec-lab hrs/wk) Introduction to women's barbershop harmony stressing musical elements peculiar to the barbershop style.
+(2.5 lec-lab hrs/wk) Introduction to women's barbershop harmony stressing musical elements peculiar to the barbershop style.
 Includes vocal technique, stage presence, and principles of vocal harmonization.
+Prerequisite: Instructor consent.

-MUS101/102/103 Music Fundamentals 1-3 credits each (1-3 lec hrs/wk)
+MUS101/102/103 Music Fundamentals 1-3 credits each (1-3 lec hrs/wk) Introduction to principles and foundations of music.